 At Fairhaven Memorial Park & Mortuary in Santa Ana, California, our funeral home and cemetery teams will help you through the entire process.
-These sister locations of funeral home and cemetery have teams that have earned reputations for compassionate and personalized service.
+These funeral home and cemetery locations have teams that have earned reputations for compassionate and personalized service.
 Our teams will help demystify complex subjects, answer your questions and guide you in taking care of all your funeral and cemetery needs.

 Working together, our thoughtful funeral home and cemetery professionals are here to navigate you through all the funeral, cremation and burial choices to find the option that's right for you.

 Flexible event space